5 Magical Realism Books Like Piranesi

 5. Nevernight

-This adult fantasy story follows our main character named Mia Corvere.
-Despite the fact the world is unique and dark at the root of the story, the main setup is that the main character is out for revenge.
-Something terrible happens to the main characters, and now they want to attain the power that it takes to take out the person who did these horrible things to them.
-The world-building delivered what it means, what it entails.
+This adult fantasy story follows our main character, Mia Corvere.
+Although the world is unique and dark at the story’s root, the main setup is that the main character is out for revenge.
+Something terrible happens to the main characters, and now they want to attain the power it takes to take out the person who did these horrible things to them.
+The world-building delivered what it means and what it entails.

-The way in which the story is told plays a role in how some aspects of world-building are delivered.
+How the story is told plays a role in delivering some world-building aspects.
 There are footnotes where a narrator breaks the fourth wall and speaks to you directly.
-Often, they are talking to you in these footnotes of random things in their world and particular random things.
+Often, they are talking to you in these footnotes about random things in their world and particular random things.
 Those elements are not quite always super pertinent to the story like Piranesi.
 Jay Kristoff describes something in the similes and metaphors he uses in his interesting means of comparing things.

 Nevernight